 The Chilean financial services market consists of a variety of largely distinct sectors.
 The most important sector, commercial banking, includes a number of privately-owned banks and one public-sector bank, Banco del Estado de Chile (which operates within the same legal and regulatory framework as the private sector banks).
 The private-sector banks include local banks and a number of foreign-owned banks operating in Chile.
-The Chilean banking system is comprised of 18 banks, including one public-sector bank.
-The six largest banks accounted for 87.2% of all outstanding loans by Chilean financial institutions as of December 31, 2020 (excluding assets held abroad by Chilean banks).
-In July 2018, Scotiabank Chile acquired BBVA Chile, becoming the third largest bank in terms of loans in the Chilean market.
-Furthermore, in the last quarter of 2018, BCI acquired the credit card financing business of Walmart Chile and the credit card of CMR Falabella was integrated into Banco Falabella.
-This represented an increase of total credit cards in the banking system of approximately 6%.
+The Chilean banking system is comprised of 16 banks, including one public-sector bank.
+The six largest banks accounted for 86.7% of all outstanding loans by Chilean financial institutions as of December 31, 2021 (excluding assets held abroad by Chilean banks).